 - Intimidating you during the process

-- Negotiate for a fair settlement: Insurers will typically make a lowball initial settlement offer, often worth much less than the true value of your total damages.
+- Negotiate for a fair settlement: Insurers typically make a lowball initial settlement offer, often worth much less than the true value of your total damages.
 Knowing that you’re working with a lawyer, insurers will often agree to a higher settlement to avoid going to court.

 - Gather evidence of fault and damages: A lawyer’s investigations can unearth strong evidence of the at-fault party’s liability and damages that they can present to the insurance company to prove the extent of your damages.